cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 We recommend that you run the BOSH bootstrap from Ubuntu since it is the distribution used by the BOSH team, and has been thoroughly tested.

-Plan to have around 8 GB of free disk space for the bosh_cli if you plan to use it to deploy CF releases.
+Plan to have around 8 GB of free disk space for the `bosh_cli` if you plan to use it to deploy CF releases.
-You'll need around 3 GB free disk space in /tmp
+You'll need around 3 GB free disk space in `/tmp`.

 * Install some core packages on Ubuntu that the BOSH deployer depends on.